Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Northern Illinois Stats and Trends

-- In Northern Illinois' seven games this season, it has four wins against the spread.

-- The Huskies have covered the spread twice this year when underdogs by 5 points or more (in four chances).
+- The Huskies have been underdogs by 5 points or more four times this year and have covered the spread twice.

-- Northern Illinois' games this season have hit the over on three of seven set point totals (42.9%).
+- Northern Illinois' games this year have gone over the point total three times in seven opportunities (42.9%).

 - When Northern Illinois churns out more than 390.1 yards, the team is 2-0-1 against the spread and 2-1 overall.